MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/graph-match-operator.md

 ---
 title:  graph-match operator (Public Preview)
-description: Learn how to use the join operator to search for all occurences of a graph pattern in a graph. ms.author: rocohen ms.service: data-explorer ms.reviewer: alexans ms.topic: reference ms.date: 06/19/2023
+description: Learn how to use the graph-match operator to search for all occurences of a graph pattern in a graph. ms.author: rocohen ms.service: data-explorer ms.reviewer: alexans ms.topic: reference ms.date: 07/19/2023
 ---
 # graph-match operator (Public Preview)